StackHut/nstack-docs/reference/nstack_toolkit.rst

 using `nstack send` to send an input value, and then stopping the process.

-It is very useful for unit-testing a function and ensuring the module code works correctly.
+It can be used for unit-testing a function and ensuring the module code works correctly.

 The test data should be JSON-encoded,